BYU-PRISM/hale-trajectory/README.md

 # High-Altitude Long-Endurance Aircraft Trajectory Optimization

 This repository contains the code used to generate the results in the paper "Dynamic Optimization of High-Altitude Solar Aircraft Trajectories Under Station-Keeping Constraints".
+Results from the paper can also be viewed on an [online dashboard](http://dashboard.apmonitor.com/).

 The code produces energy optimal trajectories for solar powered HALE aircraft using the [GEKKO Dynamic Optimization Suite](https://gekko.readthedocs.io/en/latest/#).